The raisins and molasses mixed with rye and wheat flours bring a sweet earthiness to this rustic hearth bread.

 Method

-In a food processor, purée the raisins.
-Add the boiling water, pulse slightly, then pour the mixture into the bottom of a large mixing bowl.
-Stir in molasses, corn syrup, butter, oatmeal, brown sugar, and buttermilk.
-Allow the mixture to sit 30 minutes to 1 hour in order to soften the grain, melt the butter, and increase the flavor.
-In a separate small bowl, combine the yeast, sugar, and warm water.
-Allow the mixture in the small bowl to proof and become frothy.
-Incorporate proofed yeast into the molasses mixture in the large bowl; stir together.
-Combine the wheat flour, rye flour, and 8 cups of the bread flour with the salt.
-Add the dry ingredients to the wet ingredients in the large bowl and stir to form a moderately stiff dough.
+In another mixing bowl, combine the wheat flour, rye flour, and 8 cups of the bread flour with the salt.
+Add the dry ingredients to the wet ingredients in the large mixing bowl and stir to form a moderately stiff dough.
 Turn the dough out onto a floured surface and knead in an additional ½ cup bread flour.
 The dough should become stiff yet smooth and elastic.
 Transfer the dough to a lightly oiled bowl.
 Turn once to coat the top.
-Cover the bowl and let the dough rise until double in size, about 1 to 2 hours.
+Cover the bowl and let the dough bulk ferment until doubled in size, about 1 to 2 hours.

 Recipe Created and Stylized by R. Shannon Mock